veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Unlike most of the other muscles in our bodies, the masseter muscle in the jaw, as illustrated in [Figure](#fig12), is attached relatively far from the joint, enabling large forces to be exerted by the back teeth.
+Unlike most of the other muscles in our bodies, the masseter muscle in the jaw, as illustrated in [Figure 12](#fig12), is attached relatively far from the joint, enabling large forces to be exerted by the back teeth.
 (a) Using the information in the figure, calculate the force exerted by the lower teeth on the bullet.
 (b) Calculate the force on the joint.